dunhamsteve/newt/playground/src/help.md

 *C-s or M-s* - Embed the current file in the URL and copy to clipboard

 *f1* - Toggle actions panel

+There is an experimental vi mode.
+Click on the `vi` button at the top.
+An `esc` button is provided for mobile keyboards.